-We understand that this may prove challenging for all passengers, but our staff is here to help and we will do everything we can to minimize the impacts to your travel experience.
+We understand that this may prove challenging for all passengers, but our staff is here to help and we will do everything we can to minimize the impacts on your travel experience.

 We appreciate your efforts to support Nevada County Transit Services by complying with this new requirement and by continuing to practice all COVID-19 safety protocols.